hand. Again they said, Alleluia. And her smoke rose up for ever and ever" (Revelation 19:1-3, emphasis added).

 This picture is quite different from that of the meek and lowly Yahushua as we often picture Him.
 Isaiah 53:2 tells us that when Yahushua would come the first time, "He shall grow up before Him as a tender plant, and as a root out of a dry ground: He hath no form nor comeliness; and when we shall see Him, there is no beauty that we should desire Him."
 There was to be no outward attraction to draw us to Yahushua when He first came; only the beauty of heavenly truth was to attract us to Him and not any outward display.
 "For this cause came I into the world, that I should bear witness unto the truth" (John 18:37).
 The religious people of His day could not understand Him because He was not like them.
 Their religion consisted of outward display only.
 They crucified their Creator, but would not enter the court of Pilate for fear of contaminating themselves (John 18:28).
 They judged Yahushua by what they were and what they could understand.
 Their hearts (minds) were closed to Him.
 "O generation of vipers, how can you being evil, speak good things?
 For out of the abundance of the heart [mind], the mouth speaks" (Matthew 12:34).

 Yahushua is coming with all His glory, honor, majesty, and authority.
 Yahushua told those who were clamoring for His death: "Hereafter shall you see the Son of man sitting on the right hand of power, and coming in the clouds of heaven" (Matthew 26:64).
-And as we found out in an earlier chapter, those men who had put Yahushua to death will be resurrected to see Him coming in the clouds of heaven (Revelation 1:7; Daniel 12:2).
+As we found out in an earlier chapter, those men who had put Yahushua to death will be resurrected to see Him coming in the clouds of heaven (Revelation 1:7; Daniel 12:2).
 While a "rod of iron" to the wicked brings terror; to those who know Yahushua as their Good Shepherd, the "rod of iron" brings safety, comfort, and assurance (Psalm 23:4).